Real Effects of BPC-157 Peptide

 In contrast, HGH is studied extensively in clinical trials, and it shows clear potential to speed up cell division and tissue healing.

-HGH therapy is also FDA-approved for human use.
+HGH therapy is also approved for human use.
 That’s because it is proven effective for the management of various conditions and can be legally obtained from licensed pharmacies with a medical prescription.

 The safety of HGH is also guaranteed thanks to the extensive human research and the strict quality control of all HGH medications.

-Considering the fact that both the safety and the effectiveness of BPC-157 in humans are unknown, the peptide cannot be labeled as more effective for recovery than HGH.
+Because both the safety and the effectiveness of BPC-157 in humans are unknown, the peptide cannot be labeled as more effective for recovery than HGH.
+Data on their combined use is also lacking, as there is only a single preliminary study suggesting BPC-157 enhances growth hormone receptor expression.

 Compared to other research peptides, BPC-157 stands out as one of the most well-tolerated by test animals.
-Yet, the lack of human research on this peptide is a major disadvantage that can hide serious potential health risks.
+Yet, the lack of human research is a major disadvantage that can hide a wide range of BPC-157 side effects and health risks.